Amanda Eliasch: Personal life and other activities

 Eliasch was married to Johan Eliasch, chairman of Head, from 1988 to 2006; the couple has two sons.
 Eliasch has publicly defended her friend Charles Saatchi during his divorce proceedings with Nigella Lawson.
 She has been linked romantically with Sir Tim Rice since 2007 and plastic surgeon Jean-Louis Sebagh which ended in 2007.

 In 2013 she contributed to Nicky Haslam's album Midnight Matinee.
 That year the writer Katie Glass from the Sunday Times said she looked "like Marilyn Monroe dressed as a gothic Japanese schoolgirl".

 As of 2013, her London residence and studio is in Cheyne Walk, where her art collection is on display, including pieces by Michael Ayrton and Oriel Harwood, a white elephant by Marc Quinn and Jake and Dinos Chapman.
 She divides her time between London and Los Angeles, and also has a home in Paris.

 Eliasch sponsors the British Film Institute as part of the Directors Cut programme, and The Elephant Family.
 In 2016 she supported The Evening Standard Film Awards for best screenplay in memory of her great grandfather George Gilliat, editor of the Evening Standard in 1930, and his son the screenwriter Sidney Gilliat.

-Eliasch decided to sell some of her belongings for charity in 2020, among them some Tally Ho chairs by artist Mark Brazier-Jones.